-During the year-long collaborative, LAICO aims to help the participating hospitals to establish and efficiently run IT enabled vision centres through the following steps:
+During the year-long collaboration, the Participant Teams would aim to establish and efficiently run enable vision centres, through the following steps:

-- Each participating eye hospital should identify a three-member team consisting of
+Each participating eye hospital should designate a team consisting of:

 - India and Nepal: INR 118,000 (Inclusive of GST) per team

 - Other Countries: USD 1,593 (Inclusive of GST) per team

 - 3 online learning sessions.